-The mission of the Jefferson County Jail Division is to provide a safe working and living environment.
+The mission of the Jefferson County Sheriff's Office Jail Division is to provide a safe working and living environment.
 The division holds paramount the protection of the staff, the inmates, and the community it serves.
-The employees of the Jail Division believe in the practice of team qualities that produce an atmosphere of cooperation and respect between the officers and inmates.
+The jail officers of the Jail Division believe in the practice of team qualities that produce an atmosphere of cooperation and respect between the officers and inmates.
 Conducting the business of the judicial system is done with efficiency and professionalism emphasizing work quality over work quantity.

 Personnel & Facilities

 Although most prisoners stay at the jail a short period of time, some prisoners may stay the entire time from arrest, through trial, to sentencing.
 Even after sentencing, inmates may stay at the county jail for several months awaiting space at a state institution.
-The Jefferson County Jail averages a daily inmate population ranging from 130 to 150.
+The Jefferson County Jail averages a daily inmate population ranging from 160 to 200.